Cammin (Burg Stargard)

 Cammin (/de/) is a village and a former municipality in the Mecklenburgische Seenplatte district, in Mecklenburg-Vorpommern, Germany.
 Since 25 May 2014, it is part of the town Burg Stargard.
+It sits idyllically next to the Camminer See (Lake Cammin).
+The place name is of Slavic origin, derived from kameń "stone, rock", probably referring at that time to a prominent glacial erratic, of which there are many in the region.